JoeRoddy/combust/README.md

 <i>args:</i> moduleTitle (required), list of fieldName:dataType pairs (required)

-<b>valid data types: text, string, number, boolean, image</b>
+<b>valid data types: text, string, number, image, and boolean (true/false)</b>

-Generates front-end, data store, and database code for a new module.
+Generates the front-end, data store, and database code for a new feature.

-#### Extended Examples
+#### Combust Generate Examples

 To create a blogging platform, where blogs can have a title, a body, and a blog image, we would do something like: